Dpdl-io/DpdlEngine/README.md

 * **JSON**
 * **Fast Prototyping**
 * **Small footprint**, Only **`372 Kb`** for core DpdlEngine -> can be stripped down to **`60 Kb`** for minimal setup
-* Tools for automatically converting Dpdl scripts to Java , C/C++ and V code
+* Tools for automatically converting Dpdl code to Java , C/C++ and V code
 * Open Source language plug-ins

 ## Access to the complete JRE Java platform API and any external java libraries

-The Dpdl scripting language API allows to access all classes and methods of the <ins>underlying Java Platform (JRE)</ins> and <ins>external java libraries</ins>.
+The Dpdl language API allows to access all classes and methods of the <ins>underlying Java Platform (JRE)</ins> and <ins>external java libraries</ins>.

 **Example:** using a java HashMap (which is resolved to java.util.HashMap)
 ```python